flexera-public/policy_templates/cost/budget_v_actual_spend_report/README.md

 ## Functional Details

-- This policy allows dynamic configuration of `activeDeadlineSeconds` via `values.yaml`, enabling users to set the maximum duration for cron job execution.
 - Chart templates are updated for improved configuration adaptability.
 - Various minor enhancements and bug fixes contribute to improved stability and performance.

 ## Input Parameters

 - _Budget Name or ID_: The name or ID of the target Budget.
 - _Filter Group By Dimensions_: Filter by dimension=value pairs (e.g., 'Cloud Vendor=AWS').
-Multiple values for the same dimension can be comma-separated.
+Multiple values for the same dimension can be supplied as coma-separated list.
-- _Budget Alert Type_: Options are "Actual" or "Forecasted".
-Actual Spend alerts are based on incurred costs, while Forecasted Spend alerts use monthly runrates.
 - _Unbudgeted Spend_: Parameter to include or exclude unbudgeted funds in the calculation.
 - _Email Addresses_: A list of email addresses to notify.